vijay03/cs360v-f21/Lab0.md

 You need to use Virtual Machine software: VMWare Fusion [here for students](https://my.vmware.com/web/vmware/evalcenter?p=fusion-player-personal) or [Virtual Box](https://www.virtualbox.org/).

 We are providing the virtual machine in two formats.
 You can use either for the class.
 1. A zip file for a VirtualBox virtual machine.
 This has all the components required for the virtual machine to be run on Virtualbox.
-You will need to customize it to run correctly on your laptop.
-Link: https://utexas.box.com/s/nkwnzmqwnpo8m9jf1m4m82p351b4rb6o
+You might need to customize it to run correctly on your laptop.
+Link: https://utexas.box.com/s/nkwnzmqwnpo8m9jf1m4m82p351b4rb6o.
+This has the host-only networking adaptor setup, but you have to use VirtualBox to run this virtual machine.
 2. An OVA file: https://utexas.box.com/s/z2p0bz1z352rtg4zpwkv7l2hn9vnc81a.
 You must setup a VM using this OVA file.
+You can use either VirtualBox or VMware Fusion.

 #### Setting up a Virtual Machine and Other Essentials